 This is a little harder to find, but I’ve purchased it at Target under their Simply Balanced brand. as well as at Whole Foods.
 It has more of the sweetness we often seek in peanut butter so I find that it’s a better substitute if the sweetness is what you’re craving.
 As with above, it can be used in baking, smoothies, and snacking just as you would with the peanut version.

 Cashews are also a great source of fat, but not as high in protein as almonds (though they still are a good source of protein).
 They contain all the same nutrients as above, as well as biotin, a vitamin that’s beneficial to your skin, hair, and nails.

 A friend of mine found this at Trader Joe’s recently.
 It’s a delicious mix of dry-roasted almonds, cashews, walnuts, Brazil nuts, hazelnuts, and pecans.
 Since there’s a big mix here, I won’t go into all the benefits as I don’t know how much of each ingredient is used, and most of them are already mentioned, but I really enjoyed trying this one.
 The Brazil nuts really stand out and it’s a very interesting alternative if you’re just used to the admittedly bland quality of regular almond butter.

 This is a powder made from pressed peanuts (to remove the oil) that I was into when I was a slave to MyFitnessPal and was counting every last gram of fat I ate.
-I would add it to my smoothies to get the peanut butter taste without all the calories, and if that’s what you want, go for it.
+I would add it to my smoothies to get the peanut butter taste without it being too heavy (since its fats fill you up more).
 It’s also decent as a protein powder, with 5g per tablespoon.